IBM-Cloud/docs-services/getting_started_template/index.md

 - For non-copyable output snippet, include {: screen} following the last set of backticks.
  -->

-1. Step 1 to integrate app with the service.
+1. List step 1 to integrate app with the service.
-2. Step 2 to integrate app with the service.
+2. List step 2 to integrate app with the service.

 	```
 	Copyable example for this step.